Knollys family: Earls of Banbury

 However, in 1806, Sir Thomas Woods's son Sir William (1763–1834), who attained the rank of general in the British army, asked for a writ of summons as Earl of Banbury, but in 1813 the House of Lords decided against the claim.
 Several peers, including the great Lord Erskine, protested against this decision, but General Knollys himself accepted it and ceased to call himself Earl of Banbury.
 He died in Paris on 20 March 1834.
 His eldest son, Sir William Thomas Knollys (1797–1883), entered the army and served with the Guards during the Peninsular War.
 Remaining in the army after the conclusion of the peace of 1815 he won a good reputation and rose high in his profession.
 He lived at Blount's Court at Rotherfield Peppard in Oxfordshire.
 From 1855 to 1860 he was in charge of the military camp at Aldershot, then in its infancy, and in 1861 he was made president of the council of military education.
 From 1862 to 1877 he was comptroller of the household of the Prince of Wales, afterwards King Edward VII.
 From 1877 until his death on 23 June 1883, he was Gentleman Usher of the Black Rod; he was also a privy councillor and colonel of the Scots Guards.
-Of his children, one son Francis Knollys, 1st Viscount Knollys (b.
-1837), was private secretary to Edward VII and George V (created Baron Knollys in 1902 and Viscount Knollys in 1911); another son, Sir Henry Knollys (1840–1930), became private secretary to King Edward's daughter Maud, Queen of Norway; and daughter, Charlotte, became the Private Secretary and close friend to the Princess of Wales, later Queen Alexandra and died unmarried in 1930.
+Of his children, one son Francis Knollys, 1st Viscount Knollys (born 1837), was private secretary to Edward VII and George V (created Baron Knollys in 1902 and Viscount Knollys in 1911); another son, Sir Henry Knollys (1840–1930), became private secretary to King Edward's daughter Maud, Queen of Norway; and daughter, Charlotte, became the Private Secretary and close friend to the Princess of Wales, later Queen Alexandra and died unmarried in 1930.